gauravbhand1611/oms-documentation/documents/learn-shopify/shopify-integration/orders/kit-products-download.md

 ---
 description: >-
-  Discover the Process of Downloading Kit Orders from Shopify to HotWax Commerce.
+  Learn the Process of Downloading Kit Orders from Shopify to HotWax Commerce.
 ---